mathrick/emacs-config/README.md

 ---------------------------------------------------------------------

 Yeah, it does that.
 Doesn't seem to matter though.
-Same happens when you do `cask-install`; it basically doesn't seem to be able to find the just-installed packages properly.
+Same happens when other packages are installed and compiled; it basically doesn't seem to be able to find the just-installed packages properly.
 It still works in the end.

 <a name="stealing"/>
 So you mentioned stealing it for myself.
 How do I do that?
 ----------------------------------------------------------

-Right now, it's not absolutely 100% ready, and needs some minor fixes that are important for wider consumption.
+Right now, it's not absolutely 100% ready, and needs some minor fixes that are important for wider consumption (namely, not assuming `~/elisp`).
 Also, the hacky overrides I had to apply to Pallet and Casket need to be pushed upstream and integrated properly.

 However, the main parts that you need are as follows: